jack1232/webgpu43/README.md

-# Step-by-Step WebGPU Graphics Programming (26)
+# Step-by-Step WebGPU Graphics Programming (43)
-## Create a torus Wireframe
+## Create a 3D Sinc Surface Chart

-This is the source code for the 26th part of a series YouTube videos on step-by-step WebGPU graphics programming.
+This is the source code for the 42th part of a series YouTube videos on step-by-step WebGPU graphics programming.

-This sample WebGPU app creates a 3D peaks surface.
+This sample WebGPU app creates a 3D sinc surface chart.
 The output from the app is shown in the following image.

 ![image01](dist/assets/image01.png)